Evidence Logs & Success Journals

 - catching a favorable glimpse of your reflection as you pass a window

 - an old friend mentions you’re looking great

 - your sister is losing weight on the same exercise plan you’re using

-The key to successful driftwood spotting is to recognize that these things are signs of your alignment, and to see these winks from Universe as lighting the runway ahead to your happy ending.
-Rather than concluding it was “close, but not quite” we see these “signs of land” as proof that we’re getting closer to our dream come true.
+The key to successful driftwood spotting is to recognize that these things are signs of your alignment, and to see these winks from Universe as the runway leading to your happy ending.
+Rather than concluding it was “close but not quite” or “it’s not happening,” we see these signs of land as proof we’re getting closer.

 Whatever you call your process of noticing what’s going right, it’s a skill that serves your manifesting success immensely.

 Learning to spot the progress as you go is an easy way to acclimate to the fully manifested form of what you want.